cscorley/triage/paper/sections/02_background.md

 ## Activity-based Approaches

-An activity-based approach uses information gained from a developers *activity*, e.g., which change requests they have worked on in the past.
+An activity-based approach uses information gained from a developers *activity*, i.e., what they have worked on in the past.
 Activity-based approaches use the developer's previous contributions in aggregate to determine which is best fit to work on a particular task.